Why It Works

 - Kosher salt and freshly ground black pepper

-Combine cauliflower and milk in a small saucepan.
+Combine cauliflower and milk of choice in a small saucepan.
 Bring to a simmer over medium heat, cover, reduce heat to lowest setting, and let cook until cauliflower is completely tender, about 10 minutes.
-Blend into a smooth purée using an immersion blender or countertop blender.
+Using an immersion blender or countertop blender, blend into a smooth purée.
 Set aside.

 Add cauliflower purée to spinach mixture and stir to combine.
 Bring to a bare simmer and cook, stirring occasionally, until spinach is completely tender and mixture is creamy.
 Season to taste with salt and pepper and serve.